 Independent data discovery software companies are muscling in on territory that once belonged to business intelligence (BI) megavendors like Oracle and SAP BusinessObjects, according to a new Gartner Magic Quadrant report.

 The findings represent a sea change in attitude that is being driven largely by business users who want ease of use and who are exerting more influence over BI purchasing decisions than ever before.
+Historically viewed as a supplement to traditional BI platforms, data discovery software is now increasingly being sought as a viable standalone alternative.

 “That ease-of-use dynamic -- the fact that the business users are having greater influence over the purchasing decision -- is really driving the momentum of data discovery vendors like Tableau, Tibco Spotfire, and QlikTech,” said Rita Sallam, a BI research director with Stamford, Conn.-based Gartner Inc. “They’ve been on the Magic Quadrant [before] but this year we’ve seen the momentum pick up.”